 Our guests are:

-Community member and creator, I have a history of blending the creative with the practical in many aspects of my work and life.
-My skill-set and volunteer work allow me to create experiences, media, and art to engage with many communities and embrace complex topics.
-As Director of Education and Community Engagement at 91.3 KXCI and formerly, Community Outreach Manager and Marketing Manager for Bookmans Entertainment Exchange, I work at the intersection of community engagement and local business with an aim to build a stronger community through equity, diversity, inclusion, and access to art, culture, literacy, and media.
-Currently, I serve on two boards of directors for community organizations, Make Way for Books and the Tucson Kitchen Musicians Association, the nonprofit that organizes the Tucson Folk Festival.
-With over a decade of experience in the arts, entertainment, and development at many arts and media nonprofits such as Arizona Public Media, the Rialto Theatre Foundation, and MOCA.
-I used to be a volunteer DJ and radio producer at 91.3 KXCI Community Radio in my free time.
-Since I work there full-time now, when I am not listening to music or producing a show, I love to read, go see art, go to the movies at least once a week, experiment in the kitchen, garden and dabble in creative projects and art forms that intrigue me.
+Stephanie Engs is a community member and creator with a history of blending the creative with the practical in many aspects of her work and life with over a decade of experience in the arts, entertainment, and development at nonprofits such as Arizona Public Media, the Rialto Theatre Foundation, and MOCA Tucson.
+Her skill-set and volunteer work allow her to create experiences, media, and art to engage with many communities and embrace complex topics.
+As Director of Education and Community Engagement at 91.3 KXCI and formerly Community Outreach and Marketing Manager for Bookmans Entertainment Exchange, she works at the intersection of community engagement and local business with an aim to build a stronger community through equity, diversity, inclusion, and access to art, culture, literacy, and media.
+She serves on two boards of directors for community organizations, Make Way for Books and the Tucson Kitchen Musicians Association, the nonprofit that organizes the Tucson Folk Festival.
+Currently, she is busy exploring community voices and storytelling, producing Nonprofit Spotlight on KXCI while experimenting in the kitchen, garden, and creative projects and art forms that intrigue her.